Experimental musical instrument: Types

 Experimental musical instruments are made from a wide variety of materials, using a range of different sound-production techniques.

 Some of the simplest instruments are percussion instruments made from scrap metal, like those created by German band Einstürzende Neubauten.
 Some experimental hydraulophones have been made using sewer pipes and plumbing fittings.

 Since the late 1960s, many experimental musical instruments have incorporated electric or electronic components, such as Fifty Foot Hose 1967-era homemade synthesizers, Wolfgang Flür and Florian Schneider's playable electronic percussion pads, and Future Man's homemade drum machine made out of spare parts and his electronic Synthaxe Drumitar.

 Some experimental musical instruments are created by luthiers, who are trained in the construction of string instruments.
 Some custom made string instruments are employed with three bridges, instead of the usual two (counting the nut as a bridge).
 By adding a third bridge, one can create a number of unusual sounds reminiscent of chimes, bells or harps A 'third bridge instrument' can be a "prepared guitar" modified with an object – for instance, a screwdriver – placed under the strings to act as a makeshift bridge, or it can be a custom made instrument.

 One of the first guitarists who began building instruments with an extra bridge was Fred Frith.
 Guitarist and composer Glenn Branca has created similar instruments which he calls harmonic guitars or mallet guitars.
 Since the 1970s, German guitarist and luthier Hans Reichel has created guitars with third-bridge-like qualities.

-Modern-day low voltage electronic experimental musical instruments, can be found at Bentmonkeycage in California.
-These glitched instruments are used in movie soundtracks, Live DUBNOISE performances, DJ performances, and recording.
-The electronic unengineered circuitry within the device can be manipulated with simple body contacts, light sensitive photocells, infrared signals, and radio waves (as in a theremin).